 Is there a maximum amount you can laser in one sitting?

 Yes.
 Depending on the area of the body being treated, some tattoos are too large to be lasered in one sitting, and are best broken into several.
-Mike can walk you through and advise on the best course for each client.
+The clinicians can walk you through and advise on the best course for each client.
 In these instances, pricing of the work is quoted per tattoo, even when the work is split across multiple sessions.
 Please note however that these circumstances are rare and most clients can have the entire piece lasered in one session.

 So if i want my whole leg sleeve lasered in one go, is that possible?